ott-jax/ott/docs/glossary.rst

           \mathbf{1}_n g^{*T}-C}{\varepsilon}\right) \text{ or } P^{\star}
           = \text{diag}(u^{\star}) K \text{diag}(v^{\star})

-        By default, the Sinkhorn algorithm solves this dual problem using block coordinate ascent, i.e. devising an update for each :math:`f` and :math:`g` (resp. :math:`u` and :math:`v`) that cancels their respective gradients, one at a time.
+        The Sinkhorn algorithm solves this dual problem using block coordinate ascent, i.e. devising an update for each :math:`f` and :math:`g` (resp. :math:`u` and :math:`v`) that cancels alternatively their respective gradients, one at a time.

     transport map
         A function :math:`T` that associates to each point :math:`x` in the